-Joan Stout Advancement of Inter-Professional Collaboration and Education
+Joan K. Stout, RN, FAAN-Advancement of Interprofessional Collaboration and Education Project

 Project ADVICE with be administered by Dr. Carl Cramer, Assistant Dean - College of Nursing and Health Sciences (CNHS) - in consultation with faculty seeks to increase competency in both inter-professional and collaborative clinical practice for all CNHS students.

 The project also aims to encourage students and faculty to create lasting resources for the inter-professional education of students at Barry University and other local colleges and universities -- with the intent to graduate entry-level healthcare professionals who are able to transform their practice locations into collaborative patient-centered practice settings, while improving the inter-professional collaboration and communication skills of our alumni.

 Project ADVICE will be a multimodal approach to improving hands-on, collaborative clinical skills.
 Some of the initiatives supported by the project include:

 - Developing a series of classroom lectures and seminars on communication skills and best practices that promote collaboration and inter- and trans-disciplinary clinical problem solving.

 - Providing enrichment opportunities to faculty and students to develop and enhance collaboration across disciplines.

 - Developing asynchronous learning modules on inter- and trans- disciplinary collaboration that will be integrated throughout the undergraduate and graduate nursing curricula (and available to all students in Barry's health-related programs).